DJF3/Cisco-Video-System-Status-Monitor/README.md

 <a name="roadmap"/>

 # Roadmap
-* Make the background and text placement/formatting easy to customize
+* Add status 'occupied' - not in call but with people present (coming in 0.4d)
+* Add non-demo mode, only showing the status screen without background image (coming in 0.4d)
+* Include both NumberOfActiveCalls and NumberOfInProgressCalls to capture both call-setup and in-call status (coming in 0.4d)
-* Include jQuery to remove internet access dependency
+* Include jQuery to remove internet access dependency (coming in 0.4d)
 * Dashboard that displays the status for multiple meetingrooms.
-(Remove people count and only use _people presence_? (do we care about _the number of people_?)
+(Remove people count and only use _people presence_? (do we care about _the number_ of people?)

 <a name="feedback"/>